IsraelCohen54/Peptides-stability-ML-prediction_third-year-project/README.md

 To make sure this is true, we tried ignoring the order by using bag-of-words encoding: each peptide was encoded to a vector of 20, where vector[i] is how many times AA[i] exists in the peptide.
 The results were better than before (94% accuracy)!
 After that, we wanted to see how simpler models will do.
-We tried Naive Bayes (90% accuracy) and Logistic Regression (95% accuracy!).
+We tried Naive Bayes (95% accuracy at best run!) and Logistic Regression (95% accuracy!).
 *These are naiveBayes.py and logisticRegression.py*

 Regression: